Dorbod Banner: Geography

 To its east lies Sonid Right Banner, Qahar Right Rear Banner, and Qahar Right Middle Banner.
 To its south lies Wuchuan County and Zhuozi County.
 To its west lies Darhan Muminggan United Banner.
 Its north is formed by a 104 km border with Mongolia.

 Its seat of government, the town of Wulanhua, is located 105 km away from Hohhot, and 270 km away from Erlianhot.

 The banner is located along the northern foothills of the Yin Mountains, and has an average elevation of 1400 m.
 Most of the banner's area is grassland.

 Climate

 The banner experiences an average of 250 mm to 300 mm of precipitation annually.
 Its average annual temperature is 3 °C.

 Administrative divisions

-Dorbod Banner is divided into five towns, three townships, five sums, and one other township-level division.
+Dorbod Banner is divided into 5 towns, 3 townships, and 5 sums.